Arco Iris (band): History

 "Arco Iris" first released two singles: "Lo veo en tus ojos" and "Canción para una mujer" (no relation with the Vox Dei song with the same name).
 Months later, they released a second disappointing single and met former model Danais Wynnycka (a.k.a.
 Dana), who became their "spiritual guide", and began to live communally with her.
 Their next single, "Blues de Dana" (obviously dedicated to Wynnicka), reflected changes in the music as well.

 The single won the Mar del Plata Beat Music Festival.
 On the back of this major exposure coup for the band, Arco Iris released what basically amounted to two full-length albums in a short time: their self-titled debut album (Arco Iris; 1969), and Blues de Dana in 1970, a compilation of all pre-1969 singles and both for RCA.
 Both albums' sound owed mostly to pop sensibilities inherited from "música beat", the prevalent subgenre of Argentine rock at the time.

 Horacio Gianello replaced Alberto Cascino at the drums, and in 1971 Arco Iris began releasing a series of singles.
 Eventually the band began working on their second album, which would be released in 1972 but now under the Music Hall Label.
 However, RCA also came out with a compilation of B-sides from the band, including some in the English language, creating some confusion even to this day about the order of the various releases.

 Not confusing was the across-the-board success of the single "Mañana Campestre", which would be included in Tiempo de Resurrección, which also indicated the group's increasing tendency towards folk-symphonic rock.
 However, Santaolalla was able to maintain rock at a shoestring's length thanks to his distinguished electric guitar style.

 The group released still another record in 1972, Sudamérica o el Regreso à la Aurora, and a double LP.
 It is generally considered the first rock-opera in Spanish.
 It represents the summit of the band in terms of orchestral achievement.
 The music offers a unique multi-influenced rock universe as few records anywhere, made of blues, folk, jazz, rock, and Latin, and it flows to be listened to as an entire piece.
 Even so, several of the singles can be enjoyed by themselves.
-It is hard to claim there is anything in rock music that approaches its sound, and for many it is a masterpiece of Argentine rock.
+It is hard to claim there is anything in rock music that approaches its sound, and for some it is a masterpiece of Argentine rock.

 With Arco Iris one of the most critically acclaimed rock groups, Inti-Raymi was released in 1973.
 Following up the previous year was virtually an impossible task, yet this album while not superior was a worthy follow-up and continuing on the folklore-meets-electric guitar themes.
 But it also was tending more to a sophistirock style, which would be blown wide open in Arco Iris's 1975 Agitor Lucens V, where Santaolalla and the rest of the band accurately predicted the symphonic and progressive direction Argentine rock would take.